Trust and Honesty in Negotiations: Dealing with Dishonest Negotiators

 A Very Brief Negotiated Agreement

-On February 29, 2012 the countries announced that they had reached an agreement: North Korea promised to freeze its enriched-uranium weapons program and its long-range-missile activities in exchange for large amounts of desperately needed U.S. food aid.
+On February 29, 2012, the two countries announced that they had reached an agreement.
+North Korea pledged to freeze its enriched-uranium weapons program and halt long-range missile activities.
+In return, the United States agreed to provide large quantities of food aid to the impoverished nation.

-It took only 17 days for North Korea to sabotage the deal: in March 2012, it announced plans to launch a satellite using a long-range missile in mid-April.
-The United States said the decision violated a U.N.
-Security Council resolution that bars North Korea from launching missiles or rockets.
-Moreover, U.S. negotiators had warned North Korea during their talks that a satellite launch would be a “deal breaker,” according to The New York Times.
+Just 17 days later, North Korea announced plans to launch a satellite using a long-range missile.
+The United States responded that such a launch would violate a United Nations Security Council resolution prohibiting North Korea from missile or rocket launches.
+U.S. negotiators also emphasized that they had explicitly warned Pyongyang during talks that a satellite launch would be a deal breaker, according to The New York Times.

-On March 26, 2012 President Obama joined other world leaders at the Global Nuclear Security Summit in Seoul, South Korea.
-During a speech in Seoul, Obama warned North Korea that to “continue down the road you are on” would lead to “more of the same, more broken dreams, more isolation,” as reported by NPR’s Mike Shuster.
+On March 26, 2012, President Barack Obama addressed world leaders at the Global Nuclear Security Summit in Seoul, South Korea.
+He warned North Korea that continuing on its current path would bring “more of the same, more broken dreams, more isolation,” according to NPR’s Mike Shuster.

-And in a meeting, Obama also urged Chinese president Hu Jintao to use his influence to convince Pyongyang leaders not to proceed with the satellite launch.
+Behind the scenes, Obama also urged Chinese president Hu Jintao to use Beijing’s influence to discourage Pyongyang from proceeding with the launch.

 Dishonest Negotiators: Deal or No Deal?

-Did the United States err in negotiating with North Korea, given the country’s well-known reputation for being unreliable and provocative?
+In hindsight, it’s fair to ask whether the United States erred by negotiating with North Korea at all, given the country’s long-standing reputation for provocation and unreliability.

-Daniel Sneider of Stanford University’s Asia-Pacific Research Center told Shuster that the negotiations had been a “useful” means for the United States to test whether the new North Korean government was ready to shift its policy.
-By breaking the agreement so quickly, the country communicated that it was not.
+Daniel Sneider of Stanford University’s Asia-Pacific Research Center told NPR that the negotiations served a useful purpose: they tested whether the new leadership was prepared to change direction.
+By violating the agreement so quickly, North Korea sent a clear signal that it was not.

 How do you handle difficult people and dishonest negotiators?